Unbiased Risk Estimation in the Normal Means Problem via Coupled Bootstrap Techniques: Experiments

 where the error vector \smash{$\epsilon^{(r)} \in \R^n$} has i.i.d.\ entries from $N(0, \sigma^2$), and the error variance $\sigma^2$ is chosen to meet a desired signal-to-noise ratio \smash{$\mathrm{SNR} = \Var_n(X\beta) / \sigma^2$} (where $\Var_n(\cdot)$ denotes the empirical variance operator on $n$ samples).
 We then apply each risk estimator (CB or BY) to \smash{$Y^{(r)}$}, with a particular function $g$, number of bootstrap draws $B$, and auxiliary noise parameter $\alpha$, in order to produce a risk estimate.
 Finally, we report aggregate results over all repetitions $r=1,\ldots,100$.

 The number of bootstrap draws is fixed at $B=100$ throughout.
-We consider four different functions $g$: \begin{enumerate}[(a)] \item ridge regression, with a fixed tuning parameter $\lambda=5$; \item lasso regression, with a fixed tuning parameter $\lambda=0.31$; \item forward stepwise regression, with a fixed number of steps $k=2$; \item lasso regression, with $\lambda$ chosen by cross-validation. \end{enumerate} These are implemented by \texttt{glmnet} \citep{friedman2010regularization} for ridge and lasso, and \texttt{bestsubset} \citep{hastie2020best} for forward stepwise.
-(The particular tuning parameter values for ridge and lasso were chosen because they were close to the middle, roughly speaking, of their effective solution paths.
-We chose $k=2$ in forward stepwise due to its low computation cost.)
-It should be noted that the functions $g$ in (a) and (b) are weakly differentiable, but those in (c) and (d) are not.
-We consider six values for $\alpha$: 0.05, 0.1, 0.2, 0.5, 0.8, and 1.
+We consider four different functions $g$: (a) ridge regression, with a fixed tuning parameter, $\lambda=5$; (b) lasso regression, with a fixed tuning parameter, $\lambda=0.31$; (c) forward stepwise regression, with a fixed number of steps, $k=2$; and (d) lasso regression, with the tuning parameter $\lambda$ chosen by cross-validation.
+(The particular tuning parameter values $\lambda$ for ridge and lasso were chosen because they were close to the middle, roughly speaking, of their effective solution paths.)
+Our implementation uses the \texttt{glmnet} \citep{friedman2010regularization} R package for ridge and lasso, and \texttt{bestsubset} \citep{hastie2020best} R package for forward stepwise.
+We note that the functions $g$ in (a) and (b) are weakly differentiable, but those in (c) and (d) are not.
+For CB, we consider six values for $\alpha$: 0.05, 0.1, 0.2, 0.5, 0.8, and 1.
+All risks and risk estimates throughout are scaled by $1/n$.